russross/4307/_slides/week1.md

     *   Assignment instructions, tips, etc.
     *   If you miss class, you may not be able to complete the homework
-*   I will try to record classes, but the AV system is flaky and will probably fail on some days
+*   This is an in-person class.
+I will attempt to stream it via Zoom on request if there is a good reason, but the AV system is flaky and it will probably fail on some days
-    *   Use recordings for review; do not depend on them
+    *   Do not depend on Zoom
 *   You are expected to take notes: bring pen and paper
 *   Laptops and mobile devices are not allowed in class unless specifically called for